 One result of PJM's changes to the reserve requirements is that the total cost of the synchronized reserve market has increased.
 For May 2023 through December 2023, total credits paid for synchronized reserve were \$66.7 million in eight months or \$8.3 million per month, compared to \$6.4 million in four months or \$1.6 million per month for January 2023 through April 2023.
-In the first nine months of 2024, the total credits paid for synchronized reserve were \$58.5 million dollars or \$6.5 million per month.
-The cost of underperformance by reserve suppliers is being paid by PJM customers, while it should be incurred by the suppliers who fail to meet their responsibilities.
+In 2024, the total credits paid for synchronized reserve were \$74.1 million dollars.
+The cost of underperformance by reserve suppliers is paid by PJM customers, while it should be incurred by the suppliers who fail to meet their responsibilities.
 If reserve suppliers cannot provide the energy that they offer and clear during synchronized reserve events, they should not be paid from the last time they successfully responded to a spin event.
 These suppliers are not accurately representing their true capability to the PJM market and/or have failed to establish processes to ensure that they follow PJM's instructions.